pawelkoniecznybh/git-workshops/EXERCISE.md

     -   Click "Create pull request".
     -   **Explanation:** A Pull Request is a proposal to merge your changes into the main branch (`main`).
 It’s a way to start the code review and merging process.
 -   **Step 6: Merge Your Changes to the `main` Branch**
-    -   Click “Merge rull request”
+    -   Click “Merge pull request”
 -   **Step 7: Update Local `main` Branch and Download Changes (Pull)**
     -   Return to Visual Studio Code and the terminal.
     -   Switch to the `main` branch using the command: `git checkout main`